 7.5

-NortonVPN won’t store any of your sensitive information.
+NortonVPN doesn’t store any of your sensitive information.
 The only data it stores is the anonymized information it needs to keep the VPN running.
 None of this can be linked to your browsing history, so I have no issues with its privacy policy.
 However, I wish it was located in a more privacy-friendly country.
-I also hope its policy is audited in the future to prove it sticks to its claims.

 Does Norton VPN Keep Logs?
 No